Mintbase/Grants-Program/applications/perun_channels.md

 ![go-perun Architecture](https://perun.network/static/perun-arch_polkadot.png)

-In essence, implementing a Polkadot backend for _go-perun_ means implementing the `wallet` and `channel` abstractions for Polkadot.
+In essence, implementing a Mintbase backend for _go-perun_ means implementing the `wallet` and `channel` abstractions for Mintbase.
 On the one hand, this involves implementing off-chain functionality in Go as part of the core _go-perun_ library.
-On the other hand, it also involves implementing on-chain functionality in Rust as part of a Polkadot Substrate Pallet.
+On the other hand, it also involves implementing on-chain functionality in Rust as part of a Mintbase Substrate Pallet.
 For communication between the off-chain and on-chain components we intend to use the Go Substrate RPC client.
 In the following we give more detail on relevant components for this project.